rcrowley/mustache.sh/README.md

 * `mustache.sh` doesn't support the `--compile` or `--tokens` command-line options and does not accept input file(s) as arguments.
 * `mustache.sh` doesn't care about escaping output as HTML.
 * `mustache.sh` will execute tag names surrounded by backticks as shell commands.
+* `mustache.sh` doesn't support list sections in the traditional sense: it requires the section tag be a shell command and processes the section once for each line on standard output with the line available in `_M_LINE`.

 TODO
 ----

-* List sections.
-There's no way to differentiate between a list and a value with spaces in it.
-This might become more clear when shell commands are supported.
 * Lambdas.
 What is this I don't even.
 * Partials.
 This is related to supporting shell commands as variables.
 * Set delimeter.
 This would be very hard to support in general because of the pervasive assumption that tag delimeters are two characters long.